pec0ra/buvic/docker/README.md

 Brewer UV Irradiance Calculation (BUVIC) is a tool to calculate the cosine corrected irradiance from brewer raw UV measurements.

+A more complete documentation can be found on [BUVIC's wiki](https://github.com/pec0ra/buvic/wiki)

 ## Requirements